ashish-nitt/SuryaInterview/iOS.md

 }
 ```

-You are to render each of these items in a row inside a `UITableView`.
+You are to cache this data locally on the device and render each of these items in a row inside a `UITableView`.

 ## Writing exercise